wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 Well, progress has been varying.
 There's [Riffusion](https://github.com/riffusion/riffusion), Stable diffusion trained on song spectrograms. was an interesting approach when it came out.
 Being based on generative AI for images limits it too much though: the songs have a distinctive sound reminiscent of low bitrate MP3s.

-On the other hand, [MusicLM](https://google-research.github.io/seanet/musiclm/examples/) is also available, but really only in Google's research papers:  Neither the models **or** the training code are public, so open-source communities have made some impressive efforts to try and replicate the results.
-Like Google's code though, training [OpenMusicLM](https://github.com/zhvng/open-musiclm) would take days on any conventional system, and the complex checkpoints setup doesn't really result in any practical results.
+On the other hand, [MusicLM](https://google-research.github.io/seanet/musiclm/examples/) is also available, but really only in Google's research papers:  Neither the models **or** the training code are public, so open-source communities, such as [open-musiclm](https://github.com/zhvng/open-musiclm) and [musiclm-pytorch](https://github.com/lucidrains/musiclm-pytorch), have made efforts of varying quality to try replicating the results.
+Like Google's code though, training OpenMusicLM would take days on any conventional system.
+The project does offer checkpoints, but they are highly complex to use and expose too much of the internal workings system.
+Even though the checkpoints setup is complex, doesn't really result in any practical results.
+So no luck either way.

-And then there's Meta's [AudioCraft](https://github.com/facebookresearch/audiocraft), or more precisely the [MusicGen](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md) part of it.
-Just like people thought that GPT-4 showed"sparks of AGI", MusicGen shows some sparks of AI-created music becoming a serious reality.
+But then there's Meta's [AudioCraft](https://github.com/facebookresearch/audiocraft), or more precisely the [MusicGen](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md) part of it.
+Just like people thought that GPT-4 showed "sparks of AGI", MusicGen shows some sparks of AI-created music becoming a serious reality.

-Well, if it only was true stereo.
+Well, if it only was truly stereo.
 Right now it's mono-only, and although there are [forks which contain](https://github.com/GrandaddyShmax/audiocraft_plus) "stereo" audio generation, it's more akin to applying regular DSP effects to widen a mono signal to stereo than true stereo.

 **The best thing is that you can run AudioCraft locally.**